premierutility/fulcrum-fusion/README.md

 Note: If you have Google's 2-step verification enabled, you will need to [generate an application-specific password](https://accounts.google.com/b/0/IssuedAuthSubTokens).

+Remember to change the API url, since you're likely not hitting production.
 Also add your API key for the Fulcrum Organization you're interested in.

 ### Run